Nurturing the Dharma

 Paloma Village, CCJ’s biggest housing project, will be a beautiful community of 25 brand new mobile homes enabling us to offer housing to those in need.
 When completed, Paloma Village will offer housing at $500-700/month, on-site client services, and will be a self-sustaining housing program, able to financially provide for further expansion.

-We Need You!
-Anything helps us get closer to our goal.
-Join us by giving:
+CCJ Needs You!
+Anything helps them get closer to their goal.
+Join them by giving online:

 Creating Sustainability